 Total time (minutes) from skin incision to closure

-incidence of major complications within 30 days post-surgery, including but not limited to neurological events, renal dysfunction, infection, bleeding, and cardiac failure.
+Incidence of perioperative complications during the perioperative period, including but not limited to neurological events, renal dysfunction, infection, bleeding, and cardiac failure.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.